patternplate/patternplate/docs/guides/getting-started.md

 * Time invest: **15 Minutes**
 * Audience: People evaluating `patternplate` after first contact

+## Topics

+* Bootstrap a default project with `create-patternplate`
+* Add a pattern manually
+* Style and program a pattern

 ## Prerequesites

 We assume some software to be installed